 Symbolism of Baskets

 Early Christian leaders felt that many of the old traditions needed to be reinvented.
 They felt that doing so would encourage more people to convert to Christianity.
-If they forbade the old traditions, they feared people would hold on to their old religion.
-So, many of the customs that were originally associated with the Spring Equinox would become part of Easter.
+If they forbade the ancient traditions, they feared people would hold on to their old religion.
+So, many of the customs originally associated with the Spring Equinox would become part of Easter.
 Traditions such as dyed eggs, baskets, and even the Easter Bunny became part of Easter.

 Fun Way to Give